Physics and Astronomy

 In 2006 I discovered the 2T Standard Model and in 2008 2T-Gravity,

-known physical phenomena experienced in 3-space and 1-time dimensions, as
+experienced in 3-space and 1-time dimensions, as described in 1T-physics,

-described in 1T-physics, appear as various “shadows” of phenomena in 4+2
+appear as various “shadows” of phenomena in 4+2 dimensions.
+2T-physics captures

-dimensions.
-2T-physics captures “hidden” properties of physical systems in 3+1
+“hidden” properties of physical systems in 3+1 dimensions that are

-but cannot foresee systematically, show that 2T-Physics is a larger unifying
+systematically, show that 2T-Physics is a larger unifying framework and an

-framework and an unavoidable completion of 1T-physics.
-I therefore expect that
+unavoidable completion of 1T-physics.
+I therefore expect that the methods of

-the methods of 2T-physics will prove to be essential in the construction of the
+2T-physics will prove to be essential in the construction of the ultimate

-ultimate unified theory as well as in a more complete description of all
+unified theory as well as in a more complete description of all physics at all

 I emphasize symmetries and supersymmetries in much of my research on particle physics, field theory and string theory.
 From time to time the symmetry structures in physics have led me to discover new physical concepts, such as Two-Time Physics (2T-Physics), as well as a few new structures in Mathematics or Mathematical Physics, in particular in supergroups, non-compact groups, and noncommutative geometry.
 This activity also took me on side trips into applications of symmetries in other fields of physics.
 Consequently, supersymmetry in nuclear physics was experimentally confirmed as an approximate symmetry of bosonic and fermionic nuclei.